 2. The conundrum of separating vicariance from isolation by distance

 Geographical and genetic distances were overall strongly correlated in our data, highlighting the role of IBD in generating genetic diversity in A. erythrurus.
 However, IBD alone did not explain the observed phylogeographic patterns.
 Using linear regressions, we could identify at least four geographic groups separated by barriers to gene flow (summarized in Figure 5, discussed in-depth in the next section), within which we could not reject the null hypothesis that populations differentiate through IBD.
-It is interesting to note that our results suggest that similar levels of mitochondrial divergence can arise from both IBD and allopatric divergence (and even allopatric speciation, as discussed below).
+It is interesting to note that our results suggest that similar levels of mitochondrial divergence can arise from both IBD and allopatric divergence (and even allopatric speciation, as highlighted at the Rif/Middle-Atlas transition by Doniol-Valcroze et al., 2022).
 In that context, interpreting mitochondrial splits as evidence for phylogeographic breaks is potentially misleading and biased toward an over-estimation of the number of phylogeographic lineages.
-While contrasting mitochondrial and nuclear phylogeographic patterns can help determining the extant of mitochondrial diversity that can be attributed to vicariance, this issue remains very challenging in the absence of clear signal in nuclear markers.
+While contrasting mitochondrial and nuclear phylogeographic patterns can help determining the extent of mitochondrial diversity that can be attributed to vicariance, this issue remains very challenging in the absence of clear signal in nuclear markers.
 This problem is especially relevant as mitochondrial markers are still widely used to infer biogeographic patterns and species boundaries.
 In many cases, multi-locus studies employ only a single or few nuclear markers, whose signal gets eclipsed by that of the more variable mtDNA fragments.
 Hence, we argue that a thorough interpretation of mtDNA phylogeographic patterns should rely on a comparison with independently analyzed nuclear markers.